 It doesn’t have to revolve around night after night of negotiating, bribing, and veggie hiding.

-If you look up from the scoop of mixed veggies, past the stubborn look on your child’s face, and see that healthy eating is something you can teach over weeks, months, and years, it becomes easier to let the pile of veggies sit for one night if they must.
+Look up from scoop of mixed veggies, past the stubborn look on your child’s face, and see that healthy eating is something you can teach over weeks, months, and years.
+Breathe deep and be ok with the veggies sitting tonight if they must.

-So that when your home DOES have less packaged meals, less sugary treats, more fruits and veggies, and all the things that moms have told me they want for their families, your whole family will enjoy it.
+Take these small steps, one by one so that when your home & table does have more healthy food and less sugar, processed meals, and all the things moms have said they want, your whole family will enjoy it.

 Remember that very cliche saying: Every Journey Starts With A Single Step.
 Make that single step today.